 Shipping and receiving mail and packages in Canada is not much different than what was previously described about shipping and receiving packages in the United States.
 In fact, there are many similarities between the Canadian and United States postal services and I highly recommend visiting both websites.

-Shipping and receiving packages in Canada is available via Canadian Postal, UPS, and FedEx.
-These packages can be sent to a private or business address, postal office, or a customer service center for UPS or FedEx.
+Shipping and receiving packages in Canada are available via Canadian Postal, UPS, and FedEx.
+These packages can be sent to a private or business address, postal office, or customer service center for UPS or FedEx.

 General Delivery in Canada

 For General Delivery in Canada, use the same format as USPS General Delivery.
 Again, General Delivery in Canada and the United States is perfect for receiving mail and Netflix DVDs while traveling.

 As a Canadian General Delivery example, I’ll use the Post Office for the Waterton-Glacier International Peace Park;